-As part of “First Friday,” the Lynchburg Museum at 901 Court Street will be open free of charge on Friday, March 7th from 5:00 p.m. until 8:00 p.m.
-This month the Museum will highlight objects from the Point of Honor Collection not displayed at the historic home, Point of Honor.
+As part of “First Friday,” the Lynchburg Museum at 901 Court Street will be open free of charge on Friday, March 6th from 5:00 p.m. until 8:00 p.m.
+The Museum will showcase items related to the history of healthcare in the Hill City.

 The Museum is on the free trolley route that loops between participating attractions.